psanan/swiss-german-english/README.md

 High German and Zürich Swiss German as possible.

 It's not a complete reference or dictionary.
-It's not gentle - it expects you to think critically about the examples, which may demonstrate more than one concept.
-The aim is, however, that it's 100% accurate, to the extent that the language is even well-defined.
-I am 100% sure I have not attained this goal.
-If you (especially if you're a native Zürich Swiss German speaker) find a mistake, please open an issue or pull request for this repository.

 Interesting usage and differences from High German should be shown, not told.
 Clarify by using longer examples, e.g.  since "mir" can mean both "we" and "to